Server-Factory/Mail-Server-Factory/README.md

 - [Redis](https://redis.io/) as in-memory database for [Rspamd](https://www.rspamd.com/) service
 - [ClamAV](https://www.clamav.net/) for the anti-virus service.

-Note: Mail server will use self-signed certificates for encrypting the communication.
+Note: The mail server will use self-signed certificates for encrypting the communication.
 For this purpose proper CA will be configured on the server.

 # Web setup